semaphoreci/docs/docs/reference/semaphore-changelog.md

 We continuously deploy changes that improve the product for you.
 This page is updated on a weekly basis.

+### Week of May 11, 2020

+- Fixed: Secrets API was returning HTTP 404 for all Secrets with colon in the name (example: `a:b:c`).

 ### Week of May 03, 2020

 - Names of Semaphore Secrets are now restricted to alphanumeric characters, dashed, dots and `@`.